 When getting dressed, older people should avoid ill-fitting trendy clothing in favor of loose-fitting and breathable fabrics.
 Cotton fabrics in subtle, complementary colors tend to flatter most skin tones and reduce friction on thin skin.

-While many people may think that the process of dressing is relatively simple, understanding the issues that elderly people face as they age is crucial when selecting the most appropriate clothing for them.
+While many people may think that the process of dressing is relatively simple, understanding the issues that elderly people face as they age is crucial when selecting the most appropriate senior clothing for them.
 From an aesthetic and technical viewpoint, caregivers and families should focus on finding clothes that can help boost their confidence while maximizing their comfort at the same time.

 For more information on other items that may be useful for family caregivers and loved ones, feel free to read our article on the Best Medical Alert Systems for the Elderly at Senior Strong.